JaskiratSudan/star-image-stacking/README.md

 ## My Work...

 I took some images from my phone with ISO set to 200 and Shutter speed to 10.\
-The images are of 3468*4627.So if you want to see all the stars then you should download images, max your brightness and zoom.
+The images are of 3468*4627 pixels.So if you want to see all the stars then you should download images, max your brightness and zoom.

 #### Before